Bolivia President Denies Conspiracy After Failed Coup - UrduPoint

 La Paz, (APP - UrduPoint / Pakistan Point News - 28th Jun, 2024) Bolivian President Luis Arce on Thursday denied conspiring with his former army chief, who was arrested after deploying troops and tanks to the heart of the capital La Paz, where they tried to break down a door of the presidential palace.

-Fourteen civilians who opposed the coup were wounded by gunfire, according to the authorities.
-Some had to be hospitalized and operated on, Luis Arce told the press.
+Fourteen civilians who opposed the coup were wounded by lead pellets, according to the authorities.
+Some had to be hospitalized and operated on, Arce told journalists.

 Authorities paraded handcuffed detainees in front of the media on Thursday, announcing 17 arrests including ex-army chief Juan Jose Zuniga, and riot police kept close watch over government buildings a day after the botched coup.